-STATE has prepared the required Forest Practices Act (FPA) "Written Plan" for operations within 100 feet of Type F or Type D streams and on high risk sites.
+STATE has prepared the required Forest Practices Act (FPA) "Written Plan" for operations on high landslide hazard locations.
 Any changes to the plan must have STATE approval.
 PURCHASER shall comply with all provisions of the Written Plan.

 Seasonal Restrictions.
 PURCHASER shall adhere to the following restrictions, unless otherwise approved in writing by STATE: